kevinmeredith/http4s-book/ch2/ch2.md

 This chapter covers the following topics:

   - Brief Definition of `org.http4s.client.Client[F]`
-  - Builing an HTTP Client Example
+  - Building and Testing an HTTP Client Example
-  - Testing Example
-  - Tagless Final
   - Effect Types for Testing?

 ## Brief Definition of `org.http4s.client.Client[F]`